rexgarland/Entangle/README.md

 2. the config (yaml)
 3. the code (coffeescript)

+The code is a single function, named `update`, that produces the dependent variables from the independent variables (i.e. the user controls).
 Entangle will bundle the content, script, and some styles (a la the original Tangle.js) into a standalone html file which you can open.

 ## Example